OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

 1. Add the following functions to the end of the file.
 Note:

-   - Your Word.js business logic will be added to the function that's passed to `Word.run`.
+   - Your Word.js business logic will be added to the function passed to `Word.run`.
 This logic doesn't execute immediately.
 Instead, it's added to a queue of pending commands.

    - The `context.sync` method sends all queued commands to Word for execution.

    - The `tryCatch` function will be used by all the functions interacting with the workbook from the task pane.
-Catching Office JavaScript errors in this fashion is a convenient way to generically handle any uncaught errors.
+Catching Office JavaScript errors in this fashion is a convenient way to generically handle uncaught errors.

     ```js
     async function insertParagraph() {